Denny Tamaki: Early life

-Tamaki left Okinawa to attend a trade school in Tokyo and returned afterward, working as a radio disk jockey for several years.
+Tamaki left Okinawa to attend a trade school in Tokyo and returned afterward, working as a radio disc jockey for several years.

 Political career

 Tamaki was an Okinawa City Council member from 2002 to 2005 until running in the 2005 general election for the Okinawa 3rd district in the House of Representatives, but lost to incumbent Chiken Kakazu.
 Tamaki ran again in the 2009 general election and defeated Kakazu for the 3rd district seat.

 After his election to the Diet, Tamaki became a member of the Lower House Standing Committee on National Security and director of the Special Committee on Okinawa and Northern Territories Affairs.
 Tamaki joined Ichirō Ozawa in opposing the consumption tax hike proposed by Prime Minister Yoshihiko Noda in 2012, and was removed from the Democratic Party of Japan.

 Tamaki lost the Okinawa 3rd district seat to Natsumi Higa in the 2012 general election, but retained a seat in the Kyushu proportional representation block with the Tomorrow Party, which collapsed and became the People's Life Party following the election.
 Tamaki recontested the seat in the 2014 election and regained the seat from Higa with a comfortable 20-point majority.

 Shortly before his death in August 2018, Takeshi Onaga, the Governor of Okinawa Prefecture, named Tamaki and businessman Morimasa Goya as possible candidates to succeed him.
 Tamaki won the 2018 Okinawa gubernatorial election with 55% of the vote.
 Tamaki defeated Atsushi Sakima, a candidate supported by the Liberal Democratic Party.
 The election drew the attention of the national LDP, with national political figures such as Yoshihide Suga, Toshihiro Nikai and Shinjiro Koizumi traveling to Okinawa to campaign for Sakima.

 On September 11, 2022, Tamaki was re-elected to serve another four-year term as governor, defeating Sakima a second time.